 Indiana has a rich history of supporting the beautiful game, as illustrated by the multiple inductees into the Indiana Soccer Hall of Fame.
 The Hall includes many of those who have played key roles in Indiana’s remarkable success in high school and college soccer, dating back many decades.
 The Indiana Soccer Association has played a key role in developing the sport in the state, an affiliate of the United States Soccer Federation (USSF) with over 3,000 adult players, 60,000 youth players, 8,000 coaches and almost 4,000 referees part of a network encompassing over 140 member clubs across Indiana.

 Indiana high school soccer began in the 1960s, with Argos the first recognized boys’ state champion in 1973 and Carmel the first girls’ state champion in 1984.
-At the college level, men’s varsity soccer began at Indiana University in 1973, and under the stewardship of Jerry Yeagley, Indiana became a national power, with 12 appearances in the NCAA championship final during his thirty years in charge up to 2003 – notching up six championship wins and a nationwide-leading 68-22 record in tournament play.
-Indiana claimed a seventh national championship under head coach Mike Freitag in 2004.
-In 2012, coached by Jerry Yeagley’s son Todd Yeagley, Indiana won its eighth national championship.
+At the college level, men’s varsity soccer began at Indiana University in 1973, and under the stewardship of Jerry Yeagley, Indiana became a national power, with 12 appearances in the NCAA championship final during his thirty years in charge up to 2003 - notching up six championship wins and a nationwide-leading 68-22 record in tournament play.
+Indiana claimed another national championship under Mike Freitag in 2004, and is now coached by Jerry Yeagley’s son Todd Yeagley.

 Notre Dame’s women’s team have been trailblazers for soccer in the state, winners of three NCAA national championships in 1995, 2004 and 2010, the last two titles under current head coach Randy Waldrum.
 At the youth level, the Carmel United Cyclones (U-19 Girls) won the US Youth Soccer National Championship in 2007, and there have also been back-to-back national championships for Indiana United, winners of the US Soccer Federation’s Development Academy U-17/U-18 titles in both 2008 and 2009.
 Indiana United is operated by Carmel United Soccer Club.